ashasusan9/cypress-nesto-test/README.md

-# TSteps to Run the tests locally
+# Steps to Run the tests locally

 1. Clone the repo to your local machine
 2. From the root folder npm install to install all dependencies